Bira/octopus-carnival/_drafts/wir-mm-4e-troll.md

 back from anything else.
 This makes them pretty much fearless in combat.
 Trolls attack even when they're outnumbered and when the enemies seem strong, because they're confident in their survival.
-Even the presence of fire and acid doesn't get them to back off, though in this case they might retreat if they get too hurt.
+Even the presence of fire and acid doesn't get them to back off right away, though in this case they might retreat if they get too hurt.

 I imagine this made trolls into dangerous puzzle monsters back when they were new, but now pretty much any D&D veteran is going to know about their weaknesses.
-If you have no other source of fire you can "kill" the troll with conventional weapons and stick a lit torch in it to finish the job, but that's a lot easier said than done.
+If you have no other source of fire you can "kill" the troll with conventional weapons and stick a lit torch in it to finish the job, but even that is easier said than done.
 And adventurers these days tend to prefer those alchemical glow-sticks as light sources, so they might not even have torches available if they don't know a troll is around!

 Trolls are sapient, but not very smart.
 Still smarter than ogres, though.
-Tricking the typical troll is easy, provided you can get it to talk to you instead of immediately ripping you apart for lunch.
+Tricking the typical troll is easy, provided you can get it to talk to you instead of immediately ripping you apart and eating the pieces.
 All sorts of villains and tyrants like to recruit trolls into their forces, since they'll readily work for a bit of money and a lot of food.
-Such trolls are all too glad to receive any additional training and gear from their bosses, and though they make for undisciplined and rowdy soldiers, they're deadly in a fight.
+Such trolls are all too glad to receive additional training and gear from their bosses, and though they make for undisciplined and rowdy soldiers, they're deadly in a fight.

 Evil wizards also love trolls, for a different reason.
 They can survive all sorts of disturbing magical experiments, which tend to result in weird mutants